 This 1909 map shows that Battercake Flats ironically was practically the back yard of two bastions of the ingroup power structure: the courthouse (C on map) and the county jail (J on map, replaced in 1918 by the Criminal Justice Building).
-The Flats was a wedge of land bounded by West Bluff Street and the Trinity River, stretching from the bluff behind the courthouse west past the confluence of the Clear and West forks of the river.
+The boundaries of the Flats was fluid over the years, but essentiall it was a wedge of land bounded by West Belknap Street and the Trinity River, stretching from the bluff behind the courthouse west past the confluence of the Clear and West forks of the river.
 Early in the twentieth century the city electric plant/waterworks (E) was located in the Flats near the confluence of the two forks.

 The other three streets were Ford (green dot), Bridge (red dot), and Eddy (yellow dot).
 Near where Ford Street ended at the Trinity, in the days before bridges people used to . . . wait for it . . . ford the river there because it was shallow.

 And Bridge Street led to one of the first . . . wait for it . . . bridges over the river, a wire suspension bridge (W on map) built in 1892 and designed by . . . wait for it . . .
 Daniel M. Eddy.
 The Paddock Viaduct (P) would not be built until 1914, replacing an iron bridge at that location.

 The heart of Battercake Flats lay between Franklin Street and the river (the area on the 1909 map not platted into city lots).
 Most of the homes in the heart of the Flats were not along its four streets.
 Who needed streets?
 Streets were for automobiles, streetcars, horse-drawn wagons.
 No one in the heart of the Flats had the money for such extravagances.
 Many of them did not own a pair of shoes.